-Welcome to Action for Boston Community Development, Inc. (ABCD) Head Start & Children's Services school year 2023-2024!
-On behalf of all the staff, I am excited that you've chosen to partner with our program for the care and education of your child.
-Our staff will help you and your child build the educational, social and emotional foundation needed to be successful in school and life.
+Welcome to the 2024-2025 school year at Action for Boston Community Development, Inc. (ABCD) Head Start & Children's Services!
+On behalf of our entire staff, I am thrilled that you have chosen to join our program for your child's early care and education experience.
+Our team is dedicated to helping you and your child build the educational, social, and emotional foundation needed for success in school and life.

-We continue to work diligently to ensure that our policies, procedures, practices and physical environments are safe for children, families and staff. in accordance with the Massachusetts Department of Early Education (EEC) and Office of Head Start (OHS) policy.

-We invite you to review this handbook to gain insight into all aspects of our program, and encourage you to reference it as a resource throughout the year.
-Our handbook is an essential guide to understanding our philosophy,policies, practices, our approach to learning and the many ways parents can engage in our program.
-If your questions are not answered here, ask any staff member.
-We are here to help you with any concern you have or to explain the information in this handbook.
+We are committed to maintaining a safe environment for children, families, and staff by adhering to the policies and guidelines of the Massachusetts Department of Early Education (EEC) and the Office of Head Start (OHS).
+We encourage you to review this handbook to gain a comprehensive understanding of our program.
+It serves as a valuable resource throughout the year, detailing our philosophy, policies, practices, approach to learning, and various ways parents can engage in our program.
+Should you have any questions that are not addressed in the handbook, please feel free to ask any team member.
+We are here to assist you with any concerns or to clarify the information provided.

-Active engagement of parents is what makes ABCD Head Start & Children's Services so different from all other early childhood programs.
-Your input is very important and will help us maintain the highest quality early education and care programs.
-We welcome and encourage you to take advantage of the many opportunities we offer, including family meetings, workshops, training, classroom activities, field trips, and other center activities.
-There are also city-wide opportunities such as the Parent Policy Council, Health Services Advisory Committee (HSAC), and outreach and recruitment of staff and families.
-If you're interested in getting involved, speak with staff at your Center!
-We strive to partner with you not only to support your child's development, but the development and well-being of your whole family.
+Parental engagement is what sets ABCD Head Start & Children's Services apart from other early childhood education programs.
+Your input is crucial in maintaining the highest quality of early education and care.
+We invite you to take advantage of the numerous opportunities we offer, including family meetings, workshops, training sessions, classroom activities, field trips, and other center events.
+Additionally, there are city-wide opportunities such as the Parent Policy Council, Health Services Advisory Committee (HSAC), and roles in outreach and recruitment of staff and families.
+If you're interested in getting involved, please speak with the staff at your Center.
+We aim to partner with you not only to support your child's development but also the well-being and growth of your entire family.

-We look forward to working with you and your child.
+We look forward to working with you and your child this school year.